-Sometimes Microsoft makes small changes under the hood and can hardly be tracked unless an issue comes up to flag that changes.
+The reason to Customize Windows Start Menu is a must for any organization to deploy a standard workstation and remove any unwanted software from it.
+Sometimes Microsoft makes small changes under the hood and can hardly be tracked unless an issue comes up to flag those changes.
 The configuration of the Start Menu and Taskbar for Windows 10 has been since the beginning a great challenge for administrators and it doesn’t look that this will change anytime soon.
+Windows 11 which came out recently share the same mechanism as Windows 10 when it comes to the Start Menu thus, this post can be used for Windows 11.

 A simple note, with great implication!

-Following our previous posts on Windows 10 Customization and how to modify the taskbar configuration, we will detail how to configure the start menu and taskbar with that latest indication from Microsoft.
+Following our previous posts on Windows 10 Customization and how to modify the taskbar configuration, we will detail how to configure the start menu and taskbar with the latest indication from Microsoft.

 - Windows 10 1703 and above